-Decision: Based on the analysis of the AC 2019-2020 results, the following change will be implemented to drive improvement in AC 2020-2021: Faculty will add a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
-The candidates' self-evaluation scores will be uploaded for inclusion in the data collections for the AC 2020-2021 report.
+Analysis: In AC 2019-2020, the target for SLO 3 was met.
+Based on the analysis of the AC 2019-2020 results, the following change were implemented to drive improvement in AC 2020-2021: Faculty added a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
+The candidates' self-evaluation scores should have been uploaded for inclusion in the data collections for the AC 2020-2021 report.